paich64/C64MEGA65/doc/ascal.md

 ## Data flow

-* The video data stream enters on the input clock domain `i_clk` and is the written into `i_dpram` internal Dual Port memory (in lines 1691-1699).
+* The video data stream enters on the input clock domain `i_clk` and is then written into `i_dpram` internal Dual Port memory (in lines 1691-1699).
 * From there it is read out using the `avl_clk` clock domain in line 1701
 * and written to the external memory using the `avl_*` port signals.